 We recommend trying some of the candied honey before you melt it.
 Varieties like Karri are very nice in candied form.

 The colour and flavour of honey is determined by the blend of sugars, carbohydrates and the many natural substances in the nectar from the floral source.
 Honey will also darken as it ages.

 The thickness of honey is determined mostly by the water content.
 Our honey is very thick because our dry climate yields a moisture content of only 15-17% .
 Honey from cold or humid climates contain up to 20% water, and so are much less viscous.

-It is recommended that babies under one year old are not given honey.
+It is recommended that babies under 12 months old are not given honey.
 Some fungal spores can survive in honey, so there is a very small risk of contracting infant botulism.
 Older children and adults are not affected by the spores as their gut has developed sufficiently to destroy them.
 It is best to seek the advice of your medical practitioner if you are concerned.